 The Fransiscan Monastery of St. Mary of Grace on Put Križa, was a 15th century retreat for sailors and today their collection of artefacts is the oldest on the Island.

-We enjoyed this town/beach/town walk so much we did it three times.
-Yep, the first two occasions we mis-timed the sunset, but on the third and final time we nailed it.
-I had a lovely time capturing the sunset through different features on the shore-line.
+We enjoyed this town/beach/town walk three times.
+On the first two occasions we mis-timed the sunset, but on the third we nailed it.
+I spent quite some time capturing the sunset through different features on the shore-line.

 St. Stephen’s Church and Square